 Global Effort Begins To Stop Social Media From Spreading Terrorism

-New Zealand Prime Minister Jacinda Ardern has announced that she and French President Emmanuel Macron will lead a global effort to stop social media from promoting terrorism, in the wake of recent attacks that devastated New Zealand and Sri Lanka.
+New Zealand Prime Minister Jacinda Ardern has announced that she and French President Emmanuel Macron will lead a global effort to stop social media from promoting terrorism in the wake of recent attacks that devastated New Zealand and Sri Lanka.

-"This isn't about freedom of expression, this is about preventing violent extremism and terrorism online," Ardern told reporters at a news conference in Auckland on Wednesday.
+"This isn't about freedom of expression; this is about preventing violent extremism and terrorism online," Ardern told reporters at a news conference in Auckland on Wednesday.

 She described how the white supremacist gunman in Christchurch, who killed 50 people at two mosques in March, had no right to livestream the attack.
 Wearing a camera attached to a helmet, he broadcast his shooting spree on Facebook; the company later removed the video.
 "What we're trying to tackle here is a global issue and therefore I think requires a global response," she said.

-Macron and Ardern plan to host a meeting with world leaders and tech company executives in Paris on May 15, alongside a Tech for Humanity meeting of G7 digital ministers.
+Macron and Ardern plan to host a meeting with world leaders and tech company executives in Paris on May 15, alongside a Tech for Humanity meeting of digital ministers from leading industrial nations.

 Ardern says their efforts will uphold the principles of a free Internet, but Adrian Shahbaz, a research director for the D.C.-based watchdog Freedom House, worries where the discussions could lead.
 "There is this tendency after large-scale, national security crises and terrorist attacks to overreact to the problem," he tells NPR.